 To find stocks which may be undervalued all stocks of the S&P 1500 point-in-time pool were ranked weekly according to the following parameters:

 - Valuation (measured as market capitalization, debt and cash relative to earnings before interest, taxes, depreciation & amortization, future cash flow and projected earnings),

-- Efficiency (measured as future cash flow relative to total assets),
+- Efficiency (measured as free cash flow relative to total assets),

-- Financial Strength (measured as future cash flow relative to total debt),
+- Financial Strength (measured as free cash flow relative to total debt),

 - Short Interest (being the short interest ratio),

 - Trend (measured as the stock price relative to a moving average of the price),